 On the first day of Spooktacular2019, I incorporated the Inktober Zentangle prompt, which was Printemps in my tiny art journal layout.
 Here, I used them to make the brightly colored foliage in the trees.
 The tree trunks were stamped on the page, then the tangles were added.
 Watercolors were applied and the foreground was stamped.
 Additional watercolor was added to the background and foreground.
 Finally some colored pencil was used for shading, color and texture.

 Yesterday, I showed you the cover of my tiny, Spooktacular2019, traveler's notebook .
 Today, I have the completed set for you.
 Above, you can see the set, closed, from the front and opening edge.
 Right now, the inserts are blank inside.
 Today I will be beginning the artwork.
 The paper is from Bee Paper Company.
 It is from the spiral-bound, Super Deluxe Mixed Media book.
 I love this paper because it’s not too thick to use in a small book, but it holds up well to wet and dry mediums.
+Each insert has four, folded pieces of this paper and a decorative cover.
+This creates sixteen individual pages for art, or seven, double-page spreads.
+If used for spreads, there is a remaining front page for a table of contents and a last page that can be used various ways.

 It’s almost time for the Spooktacular Anniversary on Facebook's Micro Art Journaling Group !
 In honor of the occasion, I am making a new journal cover and inserts to use during the month of October.
 The outside of the cover is a nice combination of fall colors with touch of sparkle.
 The paper I used for the cover was blank on the reverse side, so I used various stamps to add color and texture to compliment the theme.